ace-lab/pl-ucb-star-assessments/elements/pl-interactive-graph/README.md

 ## Description
 The students will be presented with a graph of your specified structure and each node and edge will be clickable according to your selection.
 Students can click the nodes/edges and depending on the element attribute values, the order might matter (they can also unclick nodes).
 A list of clicked nodes and/or edges in the corresponding order will be shown right under the graph.
 When the students click "submit" the element will record the clicked nodes and provide them to the backend.
-The backend has 2 options for grading, one with provision of direct answers through 'answers' attribute and automatic through 'grading' attribute, which allows to select of an algorithm to automatically grade the submission for both random and provided graph.
+The backend has 2 options for grading, one with provision of direct answers through the 'answers' attribute and automatic through the 'grading' attribute, which allows to select of an algorithm to automatically grade the submission for both random and provided graph.

 [Here](https://docs.google.com/presentation/d/1Dr3IpX5KgqjYPDt15EAJK48x462bg-Tt8RRgpj-p_MM/edit?usp=sharing) is our slide deck for the Spring 2024 semester.